 Investing in the 4 Great Categories of Financial Markets

 The money market is defined to be cash equivalent.
-It gathers securities issued by governments, banks or companies, looking to borrow on a very short term.
-We can find, in this category, assets such as Treasury Bills, certificate of deposit from banks or commercial paper from corporations.
-These are very liquid investments, because we can cash it back at any times, just like a checking account.
+It gathers securities issued by governments, banks or companies, who are looking to borrow on a very short term.
+In this category we can find assets such as Treasury Bills, certificate of deposits from banks, or commercial papers from corporations.
+These are liquid investments which can be cashed back at any time, just like a checking account.
 The level of risk is very low, as well as its return, with a rate almost lower than the inflation after taxes.

 The bond market is a market where debt securities are issued by governments and companies.
 When holding a bond, the investor lends money to the issuer at a fixed or variable rate.
-A coupon attached to the bond dictates the interest rate and periodic payments made until the end of the term, which gives fixed income to the bondholder.
-The bond is fully reimbursed at the maturity date, because like any other loan, there is a time limit in borrowing money.
+A coupon attached to the bond dictates the interest rate and periodic payments made until the end of the term, giving a fixed income to the bondholder.
+The bond is fully reimbursed at its maturity date.

-The risk and return can vary, but remains contained since we are dealing with debt only.
+The risk and return can vary, but remain contained since they are debt only, and not shares or stocks.
 The revenue is principally limited to its interest rate, so there is less speculation.
 The risk, for its part, is mainly linked to the issuer's credit; a company can be in a good or bad financial situation, and when the government is the issuer, the state's political and financial stability is the indicator.
 The higher the credit risk, the higher the rate, but when we deal with an industrialized country presenting no risk of default, the risk lies principally on the interest rate.

 The Ownership Market

-As for investment in real estate, it is another dynamic but the logic remains the same.
-In the case of purchasing an income property for example, it will generates rental income, but also costs, so there is room for negotiation when going through the act of sale in order to know the value of the real property, just like a company.
-In fact, some investors are actually looking to make money mainly out of the propriety appreciation, also known as property flipping.
-We could assume it is a more stable and less risky market than the financial investments, but the 2008 crisis showed that the real estate market is not completely immune to losses.
+Investments in real estate have another dynamic but the logic remains the same.
+If you purchase an income property for example, this one will generate rental income, but also costs.
+For this reason, it is crucial to know the real value of the property, just like a company, and have the information on hand when negotiating the purchase price.
+Some real estate investors are looking into making money purely from the property’s appreciation, others through flipping, and others through the rental income it can generate.
+We could assume that real estate investments are a more stable and less risky market than financial investments, however the 2008 crisis proves that the real estate market is not immune to losses.

-The derivatives are financial instruments that protect a future transaction between two parties from any fluctuations.
-Derivatives are directly linked to underlying entities in which their value derives; they have no value on their own.
-Its main objective is to pass on the fluctuation risk to another party.
+Derivatives are financial instruments that protect a future transaction between two parties from fluctuations.
+They are directly linked to underlying entities from which their value derives.
+They have no value on their own and their main objective is to pass on the fluctuation risk on to another party.